Analysis of Influencer Marketing and Social Media Diversity Reflects Visual Bias

 The technology is created by mostly men and then trained with mostly images of White people.

-The Future of Diversity Social Media Influencer Marketing
+The Future of Diversity for Social Media & Influencer Marketing

 And Twitter isn’t the only platform that’s been called out for favoring White users.